Statistical realism is not evidence that LLMs can estimate treatment effects in social science experiments: Materials and Methods

 \textit{“\#YOUR PROFILE: A 39-year-old man living in the US with an education of college/university education (13-16 years) where the person answered the question 'What is your political orientation for social issues?
 (0-Extremely liberal/left-wing to 100-Extremely conservative/right-wing)' as '87', the person indicated they own/have access to: Separate room for kitchen, Washing machine, Vacuum cleaner, Freezer/deep freeze, Personal computer, Bathroom, and Television, the person answered the question 'To the best of your knowledge, what percentage of climate scientists have concluded that human-caused climate change is happening?
 (0-100 Percentage)' as '51'……”}

 For participants in intervention conditions, the prompt additionally included the intervention text as presented to the original survey respondent.
-The 11 interventions span three theoretical categories: 1) deductive reasoning, including collective action framing, scientific consensus communication, pluralistic ignorance correction; 2) situational simulation techniques, including writing a letter to future generation, writing a letter as the future yourself, psychological distance reduction, and negative emotion induction; and 3) cultural and group norms, including system justification reframing, building moral foundations, dynamic social norms, working-together norms.
-The explanations of the interventions are provided in Supplementary Table~\ref{tab:s4}, and the psychological rationales of designing these interventions could be found at Vlasceanu et. al \cite{RN29}.
+The 11 interventions span three theoretical categories: 1) deductive reasoning, including collective action framing, scientific consensus communication, and pluralistic ignorance correction; 2) situational simulation techniques, including writing a letter to future generations, writing a letter as the future yourself, psychological distance reduction, and negative emotion induction; and 3) cultural and group norms, including system justification reframing, building moral foundations, dynamic social norms, working-together norms.
+Explanations of the interventions are provided in Supplementary Table~\ref{tab:s4}, and the psychological rationale of designing these interventions can be found at Vlasceanu et. al \cite{RN28,RN29}.
 The converted intervention texts in the prompts are provided in Supplementary Information.

-These prompts were provided to three widely-used LLMs in large-scale simulations, including GPT-4o-mini, Gemini 2.5 Flash Lite, and Claude 3 Haiku through their APIs.
+These prompts were provided to three widely used LLMs in large-scale simulations (GPT-4o-mini, Gemini 2.5 Flash Lite, and Claude 3 Haiku) through their APIs.
 Models were instructed to return item-level responses in JSON format.
 We ran separate simulations for the three outcome domains.
 All models were queried with \texttt{temperature} = 0.

-\textbf{Prompting refinements}.
-We developed and tested two categories of enhancement strategies on a development set drawn from the control group (\textit{n} = 5,093). \textbf{External information} methods augmented prompts with real-world data, including KNN-based few-shot retrieval (demographically similar exemplars within the sample’s country), country-level distributional context (socio-economic, demographic, and climate-related information), and target-variable distributional statistics (national means, variances, and median). \textbf{Internal reasoning} methods guided the model’s inference process: generic chain-of-thought and Value-Belief-Norm (VBN) theory-based chain-of-thought.
+\textbf{Prompting strategies}.
+We developed and tested two categories of prompting strategies on a development set drawn from the control group (\textit{n} = 5,093). \textbf{External information} methods augmented prompts with real-world data, including KNN-based few-shot retrieval (demographically similar exemplars within the sample’s country), country-level distributional context (socio-economic, demographic, and climate-related information), and target-variable distributional statistics (national means, variances, and medians). \textbf{Internal reasoning} methods guided the model’s inference process: generic chain-of-thought and Value-Belief-Norm (VBN) theory-based chain-of-thought.
 Details of these methods and complete prompt templates are provided in Supplementary Text S1-S3.